The 25 Most Common Religious Fallacies

 22. Argument from Personal Experience

-Subjective experience cannot establish objective fact.
-Incompatible religious experiences are reported with equal conviction across cultures.
-The method provides no way to separate truth from error.
+Why it fails: a subjective experience, however vivid, cannot establish an objective fact about the world outside the experiencer.
+Incompatible religious experiences are reported with exactly equal conviction across every culture on earth, and they cannot all describe reality.
+The method provides no way to separate a true perception from a sincere error.

 23. Divine Command Fallacy